r-lib/otel/README.md

   up.
 - Use `start_shiny_session()` from the server function, at the start of a new session, and pass the Shiny session object to it.
-- Pass the Shiny session to all `otel::start_span()` calls from reactive expressions, to make sure that they are logged to the correct session.
+- Pass the OpenTelemetry session span to all `otel::start_span()` calls from reactive expressions, to make sure that they are logged to the correct session.

 See the examples included in the otel package.